 4. Up Your Skincare Routine and Moisturize, Moisturize, Moisturize

-In the midst of the holiday rush and craziness, it's easy to skip out on our normal skincare routines, putting ourselves last.
-Don't do this.
-Your skin may misbehave.
-Instead, treat it with extra kindness and reap the rewards.
+In the midst of the holiday rush and craziness, it's tempting to neglect your skincare routine.
+But don't do it!
+Your skin will rebel.
+Instead, give it some extra love and reap the benefits.

 Be sure to adjust your skincare products for winter time temperature changes.
 Swap out that lighter moisturizer for a richer and more luxurious cream.
 Consider adding a moisturizing serum too.

 Look for ingredients like hyaluronic (moisture binder) and resveratrol (helps minimize redness and winter irritations).